How Much House Can I Afford with a $60k Salary?

 1. Can I afford a house with a $60k salary?

 A: Yes, with proper financial planning and considering factors like debt-to-income ratio and down payment, it is possible to afford a house with a $60,000 salary.
-However, it's important to determine your specific affordability based on your individual circumstances.
+However, it's important to determine your specific affordability based on your circumstances.

 2. How can I improve my affordability?